Rootoo7/Cyber_Hardening/README.md

 Prerequisites
 Hadoop environment set up with configuration files located in /etc/hadoop/conf.
 Proper access permissions to check and modify Hadoop configuration files and directories.
-Contributions
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.